Oil and gas explorer with acreage in US and Australia

 Mosman's wholly-owned subsidiary owns a 27% interest in the Arkoma Stacked Pay Project which has production of oil and gas, sold to local refineries.

 Located in the Permian Basin consisting of 27 existing wells of which ten are currently producing.
-A feasibility study will consider horizontal drilling at Welch.
+A feasibility study will consider horizontal drilling at Welch, where Mosman is the operator.

-Under the umbrella of a strategic alliance, Mosman and Baja Oil and Gas are participating in several projects onshore east Texas.
-These include the Stanley, Challenger (46.83% Mosman) and Champion projects.
+Under the umbrella of a strategic alliance, Mosman and Baja Oil and Gas are also participating in several projects onshore east Texas.
+These include the Stanley, Challenger and Champion projects.

 Strawn Oil Project (Texas)